Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 Founded in 2015 by Nicola-Matteo Munari, the Archivio Grafica Italiana is the first online archive dedicated to the entire heritage of Italian graphic design.

-The website of the archive (link) is an appreciated source for students, scholars, and design enthusiasts from all over the world, protecting and promoting this incredible cultural and artistic heritage.
+The website of the archive (link) immediately became a greatly appreciated source for students, scholars, professionals and design enthusiasts from all over the world, thus protecting and promoting an important cultural and artistic heritage by making it accessible to everyone.

 2017 © Nicola-Matteo Munari